 When it comes to apps that offer tracking to parents and employers there is a fine line between monitoring and spying.
 Xnspy is an app that boasts to customers the benefits of using their software to monitor.
+It is similar to SpyBubble.
 However, an Xnspy review reveals that their service is specifically marketed for spying, a definition that is questionable in both legal and ethical terms.

 Installation, the First Line of Defense